YueErro/udacity_cplusplus/Capstone-ROS-Node-simulated-in-Gazebo/README.md

 # Capstone - ROS Node simulated in Gazebo
 This Capstone project about ROS Node simulated in Gazebo gathers the main principles learned throughout the Udacity Nanodegree Program called Become a C++ Developer.
-This project aims to demonstrate that i can independently create applications using a wide range of C++ features.
+This project aims to demonstrate that I can independently create applications using a wide range of C++ features.

 The ROS package of this project allows us to save the path that the robot has done from point "X" to point "B" in a `.png` image.
-This package was built and tested in Ubuntu 20.04.2 LTS, ROS Noetic, Gazebo 11, Boost 1.71 and OpenCV 4.2.
+This package was built and tested in Ubuntu 20.04.2 LTS (and Ubuntu 18.04.5 LTS), ROS Noetic (and Melodic), Gazebo 11 (and Gazebo 9), Boost 1.71 (and Boost 1.65) and OpenCV 4.2 (and OpenCV 3.2).

 ## Table of contents
 * [Project file and class structure](#Project-file-and-class-structure)